MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sql-server.md

     -   [Get DPM installed](install-dpm.md)

-2.  **Set up storage** - You can store backed up data on disk, on tape, and in the cloud with Azure.
+2.  **Set up storage** - You can store backed-up data on disk, on tape, and in the cloud with Azure.
 Read more in [Prepare data storage](plan-long-and-short-term-data-storage.md).

 3.  **Set up the DPM protection agent** - You'll need to install the DPM protection agent on every machine you want to back up.
 Read [Deploy the DPM protection agent](deploy-dpm-protection-agent.md).